StateVoicesNational/Spoke/docs/HOWTO_HIRE_SOMEONE_TO_INSTALL_SPOKE.md

 1. Ability to setup, configure and run API gateway and Amazon Lambda server containers
 1. Ability to setup, configure and run worker processes

 Note how these are all phrased as "ability to" and not "experience in."
 The general category of work being done here is devops, and people with experience and interest in devops can learn to use a variety of different systems and tools more or less interchangeably.
+You also don't need a person who writes code in React and Node, just someone who can work with, configure, and install applications in these frameworks.

 You're also not likely to encounter many people with prior experience specifically in deploying Spoke, because political tech is a small niche within tech, and Spoke is a small project within that.
 Don't filter for prior experience, but rather a track record of getting deployment work done on time and on budget.